solygambas/go-projects/README.md

 - creating functions and returning multiple values.
 - understanding non-pointer values and pointer wrapper values.
 - making custom data types with structs and interfaces.
-- structuring our code with structs, receiver functions and pointers.
+- structuring our code with receiver functions and pointers.
 - handling user input and errors with switch statements.
 - saving the formatted bill to a text file.